 The country, once besieged by political turmoil and still vulnerable to natural hazards, has been growing on average with Latin America over the past decade.
-Disciplined macroeconomic policies since 2001 combined with a steady expansion of exports and FDI helped Nicaragua to weather recent global economic turbulence of the 2008-09 crisis, rising food and petroleum prices.
+Disciplined macroeconomic policies since 2001 combined with a steady expansion of exports and FDI helped Nicaragua to weather recent global economic turbulence of the 2008-09 crisis, rising food and oil prices.

-After a quick rebound in 2010, economic activity grew at 5.1% in 2011, the highest rate in a decade.
+After a quick rebound in 2010, economic activity grew at 5.4% in 2011, the highest rate in a decade.
 Inflation was also tamed to single digits–around 8% in 2011, down from a high of 25% in mid-2008.
-The macro economy remains stable, with a GDP forecast growth of 4.2% in 2013, and foreign direct investment and trade show an improved outlook.
+The macro economy remains stable, with a GDP forecast growth of 4.2% in 2014, and foreign direct investment and trade show an improved outlook.

 Nicaragua’s economic turnaround has allowed the country’s decision makers to shift from crisis control mode to longer-term, pioneering strategies to fight poverty, particularly in remote rural communities.
 Massive debt relief by the International Development Association (IDA), the World Bank’s unit for the poor, has helped to make this shift possible.